-The Island in the Sky offers the best opportunities for sightseeing by car.
-The overlooks along the scenic drive are perched 1,000 feet above the surrounding terrain, providing spectacular views of the canyons below as well as the other districts.
-Several short trails, including Mesa Arch, Upheaval Dome and Aztec Butte, lead to interesting natural and cultural resources.
+Island in the Sky offers the best opportunities for sightseeing by car.
+The overlooks along the 34-mile roundtrip scenic drive are perched 1,000 feet above the surrounding terrain, providing spectacular views of the canyons below as well as the other districts.
 Plan on spending at least an hour in the park in order to drive out to Grand View Point.
-More time is needed to enjoy the other overlooks or explore some of the short trails.
+You will need more time to enjoy additional overlooks or explore some of the short trails.

-There are hundreds of miles of four-wheel-drive roads in Canyonlands, providing access to various campsites, trailheads and viewpoints in the park's backcountry.
-These roads range in difficulty from intermediate, like the White Rim Road at the Island in the Sky, to extremely technical routes like Elephant Hill in the Needles and the road to the Land of Standing Rocks in the Maze.
+There are hundreds of miles of four-wheel-drive roads in Canyonlands, providing access to various campsites, trailheads, and viewpoints in the park's backcountry.
+These roads range in difficulty from intermediate to extremely technical.
+Research your route thoroughly before attempting:

 Most vehicle rental agreements restrict vehicles to paved roads.
 Check your contract and be aware that the rental company can charge you for damage to the vehicle outside of the contract agreement specifications.

 Drive carefully!
 Towing charges are very expensive.
-Visitors caught in the backcountry of Canyonlands with disabled vehicles can expect towing fees in excess of $1,000.
+People caught in the backcountry of Canyonlands with disabled vehicles can expect towing fees in excess of $2,000.
 AAA and other towing insurance may not be valid on backcountry dirt roads.